The Miggi is a fantastic, calming base for a relaxing holiday.

 Day 2

 The leisure complex has two pools, sauna, steam room, and jacuzzi.
-A day pass is £10 or you can “dip and dine” for £15 which includes lunch from a set menu (vegan option is a moving mountains burger with salad and chips), or £9 towards any dish on their full menu (vegan options shown clearly).
+A day pass is about £10 or you can “dip and dine” for £17 which includes lunch from a set menu (vegan option is a moving mountains burger with salad and chips), or £9 towards any dish on their full menu (vegan options shown clearly).

 For your evening meal, check out our list of places with vegan options in Torbay.